hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 ***
 **Exercise**

-We are particularly interested in the expression of some specific genes.
+We are particularly interested in the expression of some specific marker genes.
 We would like to extract the count data for these genes and save this information to file.

 1. We learned previously how to read in data from a data.frame.
 We will use a different function, `scan()` to bring in a vector of values.
-Look up how to use the `scan()` function to read in your list of genes, `important_genes.txt`.
-Save the list of genes as character values in a vector called `important_genes`.
+Look up how to use the `scan()` function uing R help `?`.
+The list of genes you need to read in is located in the `data` directory.
+The files is called `important_genes.txt`.  `scan` will read in the list of genes as a character vector.
+Assign this vector to teh varaible `important_genes`.
-2. Now, let's find the positions of our important genes (`important_genes`) in the counts dataframe (`rpkm_data`) by using the `match()` function.
+2. Now, let's find the positions of our important genes (`important_genes`) in the RPKM dataframe (`rpkm_data`) by using the `match()` function.
 Save the positions of the genes as a vector of positions called `m`.
-3. Extract the rows for our important genes from the `rpkm_data` using the `m` indexes, and save as `counts_important_genes`.
+3. Extract the rows for our important genes from the `rpkm_data` using the `m` indexes, and save as `rpkm_important_genes`.
-4. Write the count information for our important genes to file using `write.table()`, and save as a tab-delimited file called `Important_gene_counts.txt`.
+4. Write the expression data for our important genes to file using `write.table()`, and save as a tab-delimited file called `Important_gene_counts.txt`.

 > **NOTE**:
 >